GizFullStackDevWip/p46/README.md

-## Demo of adding dynamic metadata tags server side with Create React App
+## HappiTV adding dynamic metadata tags server side with Create React App

 To try the demo, first clone this repo.